 Long Tom Pass, so-named for being the site where the Boer Long Tom Cannons were last used in action, traverses the hills around Sabie and offers spectacular views of the area’s surrounds.
 About twenty minutes’ drive out of Sabie up the Long Tom Pass is the Misty Mountain Lodge.
 This lodge offers another attraction that takes advantage of the steep terrain of the area, this time to speed its single-man toboggans down a steeply winding course.
 Bevan and I enjoyed feeling like children again as we raced down this course, tucking into every corner like Formula 1 bikers!

 A haven for outdoors enthusiasts

 For anyone who loves the outdoors, there is always something to do in Sabie.
 The forestry areas have plenty of trails open to hikers, mountain bikers and runners.
 As well as the waterfalls, there is the memorable multi-day Fanie Botha hiking trail or a number of day hikes through patches of grassland and indigenous forest too.
 Be sure you’ve got your day hike essentials before you head out.
 Let’s not forget the trout fishing that takes place in the crystal clear streams around town too.

 The route from Sabie towards Graskop, Pilgrim’s Rest and on towards Hazyview is a very popular tourist destination and a corridor that provides access to the southern regions of Kruger National Park.
 We are continuing along this route in the next few days and I have a feeling there will be plenty of gems that we uncover as we go!

-We would like to thank everyone who helped us along the way on this leg of our Ultimate South African road trip – Nomkhosi from Kruger Lowveld Tourism who gamely took us on with relatively short notice, as well as Misty Mountain Lodge, Sabie Self Catering Apartments and Floreat Lodge for hosting us while we were in town.
+We would like to thank everyone who helped us along the way on this leg of our Ultimate South African road trip – Nomkhosi from Kruger Lowveld Tourism who gamely took us on with relatively short notice, as well as Misty Mountain Lodge, Sabie Self Catering Apartments and Floreat Riverside Lodge for hosting us while we were in town.
 Thank you also to the Sabie Brewing Company for a great time in town.
 This is one area we would definitely like to come back to!